TechEmpower/FrameworkBenchmarks/README.md

 ## Add a New Test

-Once you open an SSH connection to your vagrant box, start the initialization wizard.
+Once you open an SSH connection to your vagrant box, start the new test initialization wizard.

-        vagrant@TFB-all:~/FrameworkBenchmarks$ tfb --init
+        vagrant@TFB-all:~/FrameworkBenchmarks$ tfb --new

 This will walk you through the entire process of creating a new test to include in the suite.